Mushus/golangci-linter/README.md

   config: .golangci.yml
 ```

-Using a prebuild image from docker
+Using a prebuild image from DockerHub

 ```yaml
 uses: docker://mushus/golangci-linter:1.1.0